 DON’T buy it if it’s not right

 We can’t stress this enough—do not buy a car if it’s not the right fit for you.
 It doesn’t matter how much the seller is willing to knock of the price, if it’s not what you need, you’re just throwing away money for the sake of it.
 Even if you’ve spent an hour haggling over the price with a dealer, you shouldn’t ever feel obligated to buy the vehicle just because you feel bad.
-There’s always something better out there.
+After all, if you’re not careful, you could end up needing to replace the car not long after buying it!
+Remember—there’s always something better out there.
 If you don’t find what you want at a certain dealership or seller, keep on looking—you’ll find something eventually.

 DON’T get tempted by anything extra